 Strategy 4.1: Ensure existing transportation infrastructure is properly maintained.

-Action 4.1.1: Develop educational materials to inform Planning Area residents of the County's notification procedures for road maintenance needs and requests.
+Action 4.1.1: County Planning, in coordination with the community, will develop educational materials to inform Planning Area residents of the County's notification procedures for road maintenance needs and requests.

-Action 4.1.2: Coordinate with the community representative of the County's Road Advisory Committee and the County Planning Division to develop a community priority list of road improvements and funding priorities.
+Action 4.1.2: LCVA will doordinate with the community representative of the County's Transportation Advisory Committee and the County Planning Division to develop a community priority list of road improvements and funding priorities.

 Strategy 4.2: Ensure that future transportation improvements do not undermine the plan area’s rural character.

-Action 4.2.1: Design road safety features, including but not limited to, lighting and signage that are designed to maintain the rural character of the community.
+Action 4.2.1: County Planning, in coordination with the community and County Public Works, will design road safety features, including but not limited to, lighting and signage that are designed to maintain the rural character of the community.

-Action 4.2.2 Work to ensure that all construction, widening and/or upgrading of public roads into the Planning Area shall be planned and designed through consultation with a representative community body and shall include design standards that meet all legal requirements while also maintaining the rural character of the Planning Area.
+Action 4.2.2: County Planning, in coordination with the community and County Public Works, will work to ensure that all construction, widening and/or upgrading of public roads into the Planning Area shall be planned and designed through consultation with a representative community body and shall include design standards that meet all legal requirements while also maintaining the rural character of the Planning Area.

 Strategy 4.3: Enhance the transportation network’s safety.

+Note: add language about implementing the upcoming La Cienega/La Cieneguilla Road Safety Study

-Action 4.3.1: Identify areas with speeding problems and develop a periodic monitoring schedule with the Sheriff’s Department to enforce speed limits within the planning area.
+Action 4.3.1: The community, with support of County Planning, will identify areas with speeding problems and develop a periodic monitoring schedule with the County Sheriff’s Department to enforce speed limits within the planning area.

-Action 4.3.2: Study the feasibility of implementing traffic calming measures, such as speed bumps, on roads with consistent speeding problems.
+Action 4.3.2: County Planning, in coordination with the community, will study the feasibility of implementing traffic calming measures, such as speed bumps and median and road-edge rumble strips, on roads with consistent speeding problems.

-Action 4.3.3: Coordinate with establishments in the planning area that generate high traffic volumes in order to develop either alternative traffic routes and/or event planning to minimize impacts from high traffic.
+Action 4.3.3: LCVA will coordinate with establishments in the planning area that generate high traffic volumes in order to develop either alternative traffic routes and/or event planning to minimize impacts from high traffic.

-Action 4.3.4: Study the feasibility of implementing guardrails on dangerous and sharp curves in the planning area.
+Action 4.3.4: County Planning, in coordination with the community, will study the feasibility of implementing guardrails on dangerous and sharp curves in the planning area.

-Action 4.3.5: Work with the State Highway Department to improve the intersection of Las Estrellas Road and the Interstate 25 frontage road and create screening which will clearly separate headlights on the interstate and on the frontage road.
+Action 4.3.5: County Planning, in coordination with the community and County Public Works, will work with the NMDOT to improve the intersection of Las Estrellas Road and the Interstate 25 frontage road and create screening which will clearly separate headlights on the interstate and on the frontage road.

+Action 4.3.6: The Planning Division will work with County Public Works to install signage in designated areas to alert drivers about cattle trailings, equestrian use, wildlife crossings, and pedestrians, and cyclists.

+Action 4.3.7: The Planning Division will coordinate with County Public Works and NMDOT to study the feasibility of wildlife corridors under Interstate 25.

 Strategy 4.4: Support the use of alternative transportation modes.

-Action 4.4.1: Study the feasibility of providing transportation services to low mobility residents through existing public, non-profit and private transportation services.
+Action 4.4.1: County Planning, in coordination with the community, will study the feasibility of providing transportation services to low mobility residents through existing public, non-profit and private transportation services.

-Action 4.4.2: Study the feasibility of developing alternative transportation services including options such as ride-sharing and park and ride
+Action 4.4.2: County Planning, in coordination with the community, will study the feasibility of developing alternative transportation services including options such as ride-sharing and park and ride.

-Action 4.4.3: Develop better walking trails and better pedestrian access along roadways.
+Action 4.4.3: LCVA, in coordination with County Planning and County Open Space, will identify grants and other funding sources to develop better walking trails and pedestrian access along roadways.

-Goal 8: Enhance compatibility between the airport and plan area.
+Goal 8: Enhance compatibility between the airport and community.